ishimweMOSES/Smart-Legal-Case-Tracker-/README.md

 ---

 ## 🧾 Project Description
-**Smart Legal Case Tracker** is a legal case management system that assists law firms in managing and tracking clients, lawyers, tasks, billing, and legal cases efficiently using Oracle SQL and PL/SQL.
+**Smart Legal Case Tracker** is a complete legal case management database system that helps law firms manage and track clients, lawyers, tasks, billing, and cases more effectively using Oracle SQL and PL/SQL.

 ---